mariusherlea/mariusherlea/README.md

 - 🔭
-- 🌱 I’m currently learning Java, Spring Boot, MySQL, JPA, Hibernate, Angular.
+- 🌱 I’m currently learning all about web development.